The project team started cooperation with the Paul van Moorsel Institute in Amsterdam

-Monuments of Mosul in Danger Exhibition to be held in Taipei
+Monuments of Mosul in Danger Exhibition was held in Taipei

-The Oriental Institute of the Czech Academy of Sciences in Prague and the Notional Central Library in Taipei are organizing an exhibition on the destroyed architectural heritage of Mosul.
-The exhibition will be held in Taipei from November 22, 2017 to January 21, 2018.
+The Oriental Institute of the Czech Academy of Sciences in Prague and the National Central Library in Taipei organized an exhibition on the destroyed architectural heritage of Mosul.
+The exhibition was held in Taipei from November 22, 2017 to January 21, 2018.
 More information can be found here.

 A new booklet about the Monuments of Mosul in Danger project has been recently published

 Download a new booklet about the Monuments of Mosul in Danger project.
 The booklet was published on the occasion of the Taipei exhibition on the destroyed architectural heritage of Mosul.
 The booklet can be downloaded here.

 New Youtube channel of the project

 Follow our new Youtube channel where you can find 3D virtual reconstructions of destroyed historical monuments of Mosul.